The Maltese cuisine

 Since everything on Malta is related to the Mediterranean style, the obvious thing is that it will be the same for the food.
 The Maltese cuisine has a lot of outside influence, especial from Sicily, and there are many recipes that you can enjoy and never have enough.

 The climate on the island is very important for the cuisine.
-In the spring, the rainy days, help for the growth of the vegetables, and during this period cabbages, cauliflowers, potatoes and onions are grown, which are also important for the export.
+In the spring, the rainy days help for the growth of the vegetables, and during this period cabbages, cauliflowers, potatoes and onions are grown, which are also important for the export.
 During the summer, because of the hot weather and less rain, different crops are flourishing.
 There are tomatoes, aubergines, grapes and melon.
 People here like to use fresh plants, as probably in many other places.
-In this post I will share what are the main ingredients of the Maltese cuisine.
+In this post I will share what are the most popular choices from the Maltese cuisine.

-The tradition is that every morning there is a fresh Maltese bread baked at the bakeries, they often eat it with olive oil, tomato paste, sprinkled with salt and pepper, and there are olives and capers on the side (hobz biz zejt).
-In many restaurants this simple dish is served as pre-appetizer in combination with a fish soup (aljotta) with its delicate lemony taste.
+The tradition is that every morning there is a fresh Maltese bread baked at the bakeries.
+Maltese people often eat it with olive oil, tomato paste, sprinkled with salt and pepper, and there are olives and capers on the side (hobz biz zejt).
+In many restaurants this simple dish is served as pre-appetizer in combination with a fish soup (aljotta), with its delicate lemony taste.

 The cheese (gbejnet) over here is mainly produced from a sheep’s milk, mixed with salt and also dried.
 This kind of cheese is usually covered with herbs or pepper, or sealed in olive oil.
 It has a strong salty taste, and I really like it.
 Not everyone can eat it though, some find it way to strong.